 Note: The Executive Committee will appoint the four (4) at-large representatives at its June 2023 meeting.
 Two (2) representatives shall serve a two (2)-year term and two (2) shall serve a one (1)-year term.
 The representatives appointed to a one (1)-year term shall be eligible to serve two (2) additional two (2)-year terms unless they are a current Executive Committee member in which case term limits would apply as per D. above.
 This will provide for balance in the potential yearly turnover of the Executive Committee.
-In odd years, there will be three (3) members elected and two (2) at-large members appointed and in even years there will be three (3) members elected and two (2) at-large members appointed in addition to the election of the President-Elect position.
+In odd years, there will be three (3) members elected and two (2) at-large members appointed in addition to the election of the President-Elect position.